shaoweinuaa/Code-for-paper-in-TMI2023/README.md

 python BRCA_dataset.py
 By run BRCA_dataset.py, you can generate 'BRCA_dataset.pickle'
 ### Main
-The division for the dataset can be found in "BRCA_Dataset.xlsx"
+The training/test split for our method can be found in "BRCA_Dataset.xlsx"
 python BRCA_TMI.py